 Philanthropy – Bill Wooten Endowment Fund

 Please see the Endowment Fund’s 2023 GUIDELINES for more information.
+We will announce the next Endowment grant deadlines in September.

 The Endowment Fund is named in memory of Bill Wooten, the Fair’s visionary, community-minded co-founder Bill Wooten.
 Endowment Fund grants tangibly represent the Fair’s deep appreciation to our neighbors in the Fair’s home community.
 Endowment Fund grants reflect the spirit of the Fair by supporting youth-centered projects in the Fern Ridge community that: